 - What CMC data do I need to have generated to allow my company to move forward into a Phase I study

-- Understand the elements needed to set the dose for a first in human study
+- Describe the elements needed to set the dose for a first in human study

-- Being able to identify what is an appropriate design of a first in human clinical study
+- Be able to identify what is an appropriate design of a first in human clinical study

-- Understand regulatory aspects involved in first clinical studies
+- Define regulatory aspects involved in first clinical studies